piotrmurach/tty/README.md

     long_desc <<-DESC
       You can query/set/replace/unset options with this command.

-      The name is is an option key separated by a dot, and the value will be escaped.
+      The name is an optional key separated by a dot, and the value will be escaped.

       This command will fail with non-zero status upon error.
     DESC